Updated: September 1, 2023

-During a trip to Singapore years ago, I bought a shirt, a keychain, a ref magnet, and took tons of photos as souvenirs.
+During a trip to Singapore years ago, I bought a shirt, a keychain, and a ref magnet and took tons of photos as souvenirs.

-Months after, I donated the shirt to charity, I threw away the keychain when it broke, and eventually archived all the digital photos to my backup disk when I needed more space in my laptop.
+Months after, I donated the shirt to charity, threw away the keychain when it broke, and eventually archived all the digital photos to my backup disk when I needed more space on my laptop.

 I realized that I only needed the ref magnet, which I still use to this day, to remind me of all the good memories I had with my friends during that vacation.